decyphertek-io/decyphertek/docs/products/gcp-opnsense-instructions.md

 Login: root
 # Password is empty , hit enter
 Password:
+# Retry a few times if it fails to connect.
 ```
 * Once in the serial console as root, there should be an opnsense-shell menu
 * Select option 8: Enter the shell to enable the root account to access the OPNsense Web Dashboard: